Peace Corps’ Paul D. Coverdell Fellows

-Heinz College awards the scholarship to Returned Peace Corps Volunteers who are entering one of the College’s full-time graduate degree programs.
-The award will be made at the time of admission (no separate application is necessary).
-To be considered for the scholarship, Heinz College applicants should indicate their involvement with the Peace Corps on the application for admission.
-Eligible students will receive at least $10,000 in scholarship per semester.
+The scholarship award will be made at the time of admission (no separate application is necessary).
+To be considered for the scholarship, Heinz College applicants should indicate their involvement with the Peace Corps within the application for admission.

 Nisha Abraham’s primary field of interest lay in the Middle East.
 The Heinz College alum had focused on the region as she prepared for a career in international relations, interning at the UN Department of Political Affairs’ policy planning unit and the U.S. State Department’s Office of Israeli and Palestinian Affairs.